 This usually gives a completely different perspective on the country.
 For instance: on its inhabitants and their lifestyle, on culture, architecture and nature.
 Everything that usually delights in a big city: splendour, momentum, bustling streets, loud clubs and sumptuous restaurants – disappears as soon as you leave it.
 Only then, you can see the full picture.

 I love such trips.
 I’m always excited about them because I never know what really to expect and what will happen.
 Such places are rarely described in popular guidebooks and there are no tourist crowds.
 In conclusion – I love them and recommend them to anyone who wants to see something more than the usual paths trodden by tourists.
 The trip: “Budapest one-day outside city” is a perfect occasion for me to see Hungary from a different perspective.

-Budapest one-day outside city.
+Budapest one day outside the city.
 What to choose, where to go?

 There are several offers on the market and it is not easy to make a choice.
 You can decide, among others, for:

-- Puszta Tour: Puszta on the Hungarian Plain, is one of Europe’s largest expanses of protected prairie.
-Tour guarantees a visit in an authentic Hungarian horse ranch, a horse carriage ride and horse show (8h).
-Price 19.000* HUF (66,5$)
+- Puszta Full-Day Tour from Budapest with Lunch – Puszta on the Hungarian Plain, is one of Europe’s largest expanses of protected prairie.
+The tour guarantees a visit to an authentic Hungarian horse ranch, a horse carriage ride and a horse show (8h).
+Price 19.000* HUF (98$)

-- Danube Bend Tour: an excursion into Hungary’s history along the Blue Danube, with a visit in Esztergom (Center of the Catholic Church) and Szentendre called: Artist’s village (9,5h).
-Price 18.000* HUF (63$).
+- Danube Bend Tour – an excursion into Hungary’s history along the Blue Danube, with a visit to Esztergom (Center of the Catholic Church) and Szentendre called: Artist’s Village (10h).
+Price 32.000* HUF (98$).

 Danube Bend Tour